brvasya/coloring.g55.co/readme.txt

 Write exactly ONE paragraph
 Length: 80 to 110 words
-First sentence MUST begin with coloring activity action Primary keyword must appear naturally in first sentence Clearly describe what users color visually
+First sentence MUST begin with coloring activity action Full category name must appear in the first sentence as the primary keyword Clearly describe what users color visually
 Include multiple subject variations
 Include scene or environment variation